Religion & Culture

 Explanation

-Cyrus the Great was the founder of the Achaemenid Empire, the first Persian Empire, which at its peak became the largest empire the world had ever seen.
+Cyrus the Great was the founder of the Achaemenid Empire, the first Persian Empire, which at its epeeak became the largest empire the world had ever seen.
 He is famous for his "Cyrus Cylinder," often cited as the world's first charter of human rights, which documented his conquest of Babylon and his policy of religious tolerance.
-Unlike many other ancient conquerors, Cyrus allowed displaced peoples, including the Jews, to return to their homelands.
+Unlike many other ancient conquerors, Cyrus allowed displaced epeeoples, including the Jews, to return to their homelands.

 🌟 Fun Fact